poojapathak1725/Image-Captioning/README.md

 ## Usage

-* Define the configuration for your experiment.
+* Define the configurations for your experiment.
 See `default.json` to see the structure and available options.
 You are free to modify and restructure the configuration as per your needs.
 * Implement factories to return project specific models, datasets based on config.
 Add more flags as per requirement in the config.
 * Implement `experiment.py` based on the project requirements.
 * After defining the configuration (say `my_exp.json`) - simply run `python3 main.py my_exp` to start the experiment